 Are you the victim of a pedestrian accident?
 This terrifying experience can rattle your world and damage your finances.
-You shouldn’t have to tackle the many bills and expenses that come your way while trying to heal when the accident wasn’t your fault.
+It would be best if you didn’t have to tackle the many bills and expenses that come your way while trying to heal when the accident wasn’t your fault.
 The law allows you to hold the driver responsible and seek money from them for your accident-related expenses and losses.

 Risk Factors for Pedestrian Accidents

 The Centers for Disease Control and Prevention reported 7,000 pedestrian deaths in auto accidents in 2020.
 That number doesn’t account for those who suffered severe injuries.
 The problem is massive.

 The drivers of vehicles are usually responsible for these types of accidents since they are behind the wheel of a deadly piece of motor-powered machinery, and their choices can create dangerous situations.
 Driving tired, distracted, or under the influence of drugs or alcohol can increase the chances of an accident.

 Speeding is another cause.
 When drivers exceed the posted limits, they ignore the research and careful consideration taken when setting those limits for the roadway conditions.
 These signs are not suggestions.
 The U.S. Department of Transportation states speeding is a factor in almost one-third of all fatal accidents.